-Mr. Vampire (Also known as Hold your breath for a moment) is a 1985 Hong Kong supernatural horror comedy directed by Ricky Lau and produced by Sammo Hung.
+Mr. Vampire (also known as Hold Your Breath for a Momentnote ) is a 1985 Hong Kong supernatural horror comedy, directed by Ricky Lau, and produced by Sammo Hung.
 It was notable for helping the supernatural / vampire genre into the whole Asian Film Industry.
 The film was an immediate success and was followed by three sequels, a 1992 remake (with Hung producing again) and several spin-offs.

 - Chinese Vampire: Obviously.

-- Cool Old Guy: Uncle Kau
+- Cool Old Guy: Uncle Kau.

-- Kill It with Fire: The bodies of the victims of the vampire are burned to prevent an vampire outbreak.
+- The bodies of the victims of the vampire are burned, to prevent a vampire outbreak.

-- Vampire-Yam and eventually The Vampire itself are killed when the heroes set them afire.
+- Vampire-Yam and eventually The Vampire itself, are killed when the heroes set them afire.

 - Laser-Guided Karma: Wai, being the Dirty Cop that he is, decides to frame Uncle Kau for murder.
 During his interrogation, he even makes it clear that if Kau doesn't give a confession by the next day, he would brand Kau with a burning hot iron.
 Shortly afterwards, the vampire awakens and cue all sorts of comical violence being inflicted upon Wai and at one point, Wai even gets branded by the burning hot iron he wanted to brand Kau with.

 - Non-Action Guy: Despite being a disciple to Master Kau, Man-choi simply doesn't have the fighting abilities of his master or his fellow student Chau-sang.